alexfioto/Spotify-Recommender/README.md

 ## Executive Summary

-Alexaurus Recs is an app that includes a suite of recommendation engines to hopes to improve upon Spo
+Alexaurus Recs is an app that includes a suite of recommendation engines to hopes to improve upon Spotify's base recommendations.
+The app uses a Flask web-app framework and is deployed on heroku.
+See the source code [here](./App Source Code)

 ## Overview